cpwood/ca-in-a-box/README.md

 Makes managing your own Root Certificate Authority (CA) really easy using Docker.
 No need to learn OpenSSL commands; gives you results in minutes.

+> Intended for limited development and test usage by developers and testers.
+Do _not_ use to create enterprise-wide certificates.

 Based on scripts originally written by [zablik](https://github.com/zablik/ssl_cert_generator).

 ## Setup